smartinrub/sergiomartinrubio.com/_posts/2018-05-07-storing-passwords-securely-with-bcrypt-and-java.md

     BCrypt.hashpw(plainTextPassword, BCrypt.gensalt())
     ```

-    where `plainTextPassword` is the password we want to hash and `BCrypt.gensalt()` is a salt to autogenerate every time.
+    where `plainTextPassword` is the password we want to hash and `BCrypt.gensalt()` is a salt generated randomly.

     In case we want to increment the complexity, an optional parameter (`log_rounds`) has to be provided to `BCrypt.gensalt()`, which determines the computational complexity of the hashing. `log_rounds` is exponential ($$2^{log\_rounds}$$) and it specifies how many times to run the internal hash function.
 The default value is 10, and the valid values are between 4 and 31.